Deonte/good-eating-app/README.md

 - Upon checkout, total amount will be calculated.
 - Users can write a review of the menu item and add a photo of the dish.

-## To-do: Week 1
-- Build the first two screens of the app: Home & Onboarding Screen
-- Home Screen: The screen needs to have a “Welcome, [userName].” text as a header.
-- Home Screen: On the top right of the screen, next to the header, add a button as an SF Symbol.
-When tapped, present a second screen of your app, called Onboarding screen.
-(Choose an SF Symbol that best fits the use case).
-- Onboarding: The screen needs to have a text with the app name at the top and a few description lines telling the user what the app is about.
-Write a few features the app will have.